Pappulab/localCIDER/index.md

 * **version 0.1.4** - January 16th 2015: Corrected bug in the way KD hydrophobicity was calculated - alanine incorrectly set to 0
 * **version 0.1.7** - February 25th 2015: Bunch of additional updates and code readability improvements, as well as changing how NCPR/FCR plots are made (bar instead of line)
 * **version 0.1.8** - March 28th 2016: Major update with a number of additional features.
 All figures can now be generated as PDFs, sequence complexity analysis has been added, PPII propensity added, kappa-P added.
 Pleasantly, no bugs needed fixing, however!
-* **version 0.1.9** - September 31st 2016: Added local amino acid composition, general patterning parameter, and improved plot formatting.
+* **version 0.1.9** - September 31st 2016: Added local amino acid composition, general patterning parameter, and improved plot formatting
+* **version 0.1.10** - Explicit sequence shuffling with residue freezing, Omega code update, additional PPII scales, updated references, updated plotting functions, font sizes fixed, tests updated, (dynamic rescaling of font size and line-widths)